danalexilewis/Introduction-to-JavaScript/README.md

 ##How to use this Git Repository
 Firstly let me just say Git is awesome and in another lesson you will learn about its Awesomeness.
 So knowing that, it should be pointed out that this lesson uses Git and GitHub in a slightly different way to the norm - Git branches are being used as lesson chapters rather then version controlled development branches.
 The coarse will refer to these as branches to avoid confusion.

 What this means is that as you complete one branch of work you then move to the next by selecting the next branch.
 Also note that the README.md will change from branch to branch describing the next steps for you to do.
-Also note the "master" branch is the root of the project and contains the introductory README.md, this is always the default directory that is downloaded no matter what branch you are looking at.
+Also note the "master" branch is the root of the project and contains the introductory README.md, it is the branch you need to be viewing when you go to download the zip of the coarse.

 To get started download the GitHub Repo as a zip and extract it where ever you would like to save your work. (its a button to the right)